 A successful probation period is one where you and your new employer are very confident that you are both a good fit.
 Consider what the success criteria in your new role are for you - what you need to know to confirm that you and the role are a good fit for each other.
 Take the time over the first couple of weeks to gain clarity on what your new employer’s expectations are of you.
 In alignment with your employer’s expectations of you, think about what you need to learn, and create a small plan on how you will put yourself in the position where you can learn those things.
 Spend some time in the first couple of weeks observing how things work at the new company, to understand where potential improvements can be made.

 Everyone wants to make a good impression in their new job.
-In order to get up to speed quickly with what’s going on, listen far more you talk.
+In order to get up to speed quickly with what’s going on, listen far more than you talk.
 Jumping in too fast with solutions that have worked elsewhere may not fit and not be received well - rather, understand how things currently work in this new place and then figure out how to translate your experience into something which works in this new context.
 What are the best documents for you to read right now?
 It can be overwhelming to absorb context at speed in a new role - narrow your focus and ask what you should be reading first, and who you should be speaking to first.
 Ask your line manager what they need from you and by when so you’re clear on what they’re expecting of you.

 It’s very important to set healthy boundaries and expectations with people from the start.
 Setting the right tone for relationships from those first interactions helps pave the way for healthy working relationships based on mutual respect and trust.
 Build up relationships in one-on-ones - this shows your new colleagues that you are invested in your working relationships with them from the beginning.
 Bias for unblocking yourself before asking questions - it shows you’ve tried to find the right answer before reaching out.
 Find out people’s preferences for when and how you ask them questions.
 Ask them what support they need from you.
 Reach out to the people in your team and external influencers for one-on-ones - building a network will help you feel connected and supported, and enable you to start building your reputation.